chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdeoperators.md

 ## Nonlinear Operators

-Nonlinear Operators can be setup in two ways.
-The manual way requires the user to define an action with a nonlinear action kernel (see [Action Kernel](@ref)) that specifies the linearisation of the nonlinearity.
-There is also an automatic way where the user specifies only a function (where the input can be used nonlinearly) which is then automatically differentiated to generate the linearised action kernel, see below for details.
+Nonlinear Operators can be used to setup the required Newton terms for the fixpoint algorithms.
+If the user does not define the jacobian for the kernel function, automatic differentation is used to compute them (with optional sparsity detection), see below for details.

 ```@docs
 NonlinearForm